Is A&W Root Beer Safe During Pregnancy? (Updated 2026 Guide)

 CAUTION

 High fructose corn syrup is a sweetener derived from corn starch and widely used in processed foods and beverages.
-Limit intake during pregnancy as excessive consumption has been linked to increased risk of gestational diabetes and metabolic issues.
+High fructose corn syrup warrants caution during pregnancy because animal and human evidence links high intake or exposure with adverse metabolic and pregnancy outcomes.

 sodium benzoate